-Most systems integrate collaboration tools, like interactive whiteboards where users can share files, launch presentations and even simultaneously edit documents.
+Most communication systems integrate collaboration tools, like interactive whiteboards where users can share files, launch presentations and even simultaneously edit documents.
 These collaboration tools often come with voice call capabilities, so users can talk while working on projects together.
-This feature allows for more productive collaborative projects, which are essential when managing a remote workforce.
+This feature allows for more productive collaborative projects, which are essential when managing a modern, flexible workforce.

 Integration is another cornerstone of UC.
-UC solutions can integrate various third-party applications, allowing you to customise your communications system specifically to your business needs.
+UC solutions can integrate various third-party applications, allowing you to customise your real time communications and collaboration system specifically to your business needs.
 Some common integrations are email, customer relationship management (CRM) software and other API-based programs.

 Unified comms solutions offer a wealth of business advantages.
 Here are some of the enterprise-level benefits: